hilaryrowe/documentation3/generalNavigation/OtherFilters.md

  ![](otherFilterDataTabE.png)

-  * When you select the Cycle Filter, the Shifta\s Filter displays in the Filter Bar.
+  * When you select the Cycle Filter, the Shifts Filter displays in the Filter Bar.

    ![](otherFilterDataTabCyclesShiftsE.png)